Radial polarization

-A beam of light has radial polarization if at every position in the beam the polarization (electric field) vector points towards the centre of the beam.
+A beam of light has radial polarization if at every position in the beam the polarization (electric field) vector points towards the center of the beam.
 In practice, an array of waveplates may be used to provide an approximation to a radially polarized beam.
 In this case the beam is divided into segments (eight, for example), and the average polarization vector of each segment is directed towards the beam centre.